-Labatt's heritage of brewing excellence extends close to 170 years.
+Labatt's heritage of brewing excellence extends more than 170 years.

 We are also proud to be part of Anheuser-Busch InBev, brewers of over 200 brands that include global flagship brands Budweiser, Stella Artois, Beck’s and Corona Extra.